Welcome

 Once the bookmarklet is installed:

-1. In the repository on GitHub, open any .md file in the _posts folder.
+1. Open github.com/plant-humanities/sandbox and navigate to your .md file in the _posts folder.

 2. Click Preview on GitHub in your bookmarks bar.